Panasonic GX7 vs Sony A6300

 It is notable that the A6300 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The GX7 does not feature such a mic input.

-Both the GX7 and the A6300 have been discontinued, but can regularly be found used on eBay.
+Both the GX7 and the A6300 have been discontinued, but can regularly be found used on ebay.
 The GX7 was replaced by the Panasonic GX85, while the A6300 was followed by the Sony A6500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic GX7 Manual (free pdf) or the online Sony A6300 Manual.
+Further information on the features and operation of the GX7 and A6300 can be found, respectively, in the Panasonic GX7 Manual (free pdf) or the online Sony A6300 Manual.

 So how do things add up?
 Which of the two cameras – the Panasonic GX7 or the Sony A6300 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Panasonic Lumix DMC-GX7: